 Get Ready to Start Your Canadian journey From the Philippines

-With a number of temporary and permanent options for a move to Canada, there should be nothing holding you back from making your Canadian dreams a reality - if you are eligible.
-Now that you have a better idea of the possibilities, it's time to apply for that Canadian Visa.
+With several temporary and permanent options for moving to Canada, nothing should be holding you back from making your Canadian dreams a reality - if you are eligible.
+Now that you know the possibilities better, it's time to apply for that Canadian Visa.
 And if it all sounds too daunting, fret not!
-Our Regulated Canadian Immigration Consultants (RCIC) are right here waiting to guide you through every step.
+Our Regulated Canadian Immigration Consultants (RCIC) are here, waiting to guide you through every step.

 What Are Settlement Funds?